apache/commons-weaver/src/site/markdown/index.md

 Multiple weaving targets (e.g. `main` vs. `test`) are of course woven using different `settings`.

+## Examples
+The canonical example is the [privilizer module](commons-weaver-modules-parent/commons-weaver-privilizer-parent/index.html).

+A simple example could be exposing annotated methods for a REST API.
+Let's suppose you want to expose only classes annotated with @WebExposed to your Web REST API.

+      package example;

+      import java.lang.annotation.ElementType;
+      import java.lang.annotation.Retention;
+      import java.lang.annotation.RetentionPolicy;
+      import java.lang.annotation.Target;

+      /**
+       * Marks methods that interest our weaver module.
+       */
+      @Target(ElementType.METHOD)
+      @Retention(RetentionPolicy.CLASS)
+      public @interface WebExposed {

+      }

+And your POJO object annotated.

+      package example;

+      /**
+       * Represents a user in our system.
+       */
+      public class User implements {

+          private String name;
+          private String surname;
+          private Integer age;

+          public User() {
+              super();
+          }

+          public User(String name, String surname, Integer age) {
+              super();
+              this.name = name;
+              this.surname = surname;
+              this.age = age;
+          }

+          @WebExposed
+          public String getName() {
+              return name;
+          }

+          public void setName(String name) {
+              this.name = name;
+          }

+          @WebExposed
+          public String getSurname() {
+              return surname;
+          }

+          public void setSurname(String surname) {
+              this.surname = surname;
+          }

+      }

+Now in order to scan your classpath and find the annotated methods normally you would use Java Reflection API or something similar, but the good news is that Apache Commons Weaver abstracts this for you.

+      package example;

+      import java.io.File;
+      import java.lang.annotation.ElementType;
+      import java.util.Arrays;
+      import java.util.Properties;

+      import org.apache.commons.weaver.WeaveProcessor;
+      import org.apache.commons.weaver.model.AnnotatedElements;
+      import org.apache.commons.weaver.model.ScanRequest;
+      import org.apache.commons.weaver.model.ScanResult;
+      import org.apache.commons.weaver.model.Scanner;
+      import org.apache.commons.weaver.model.WeavableMethod;
+      import org.apache.commons.weaver.model.WeaveEnvironment;
+      import org.apache.commons.weaver.model.WeaveInterest;
+      import org.apache.commons.weaver.spi.Weaver;

+      public class MyWeaver implements Weaver {

+          @Override
+          public boolean process(WeaveEnvironment environment, Scanner scanner) {
+              // We want to find methods annotated with @WebExposed.
+              WeaveInterest findAnnotation = WeaveInterest.of(WebExposed.class, ElementType.METHOD);
+              ScanResult scanResult = scanner.scan(new ScanRequest().add(findAnnotation));
+              AnnotatedElements<WeavableMethod<?>> annotatedMethods = scanResult.getMethods();
+              for (WeavableMethod<?> method : annotatedMethods) {
+                  // The API code is out of the scope of this guide, but you can do other things here,
+                  // like modifying your class
+                  System.out.println("Expose method " + method.getTarget().getName() + " in our REST API");
+              }
+              return true;
+          }

+          public static void main(String[] args) {
+              // If you are using Maven, .. might resolve to your target directory File targetDir = new File(MyWeaver.class.getResource("..").getFile());
+              //MyWeaver myWeaver = new MyWeaver();
+              WeaveProcessor weaveProcessor = new WeaveProcessor(Arrays.asList("test.MyWeaver", "test.User"), targetDir, new Properties());
+              weaveProcessor.weave();
+          }

+      }

+Before running the example above you need to tell the ServiceProvider about your custom Weaver.
+This is done by adding a file to your _META-INF_ directory.
+If you are using Maven, then creating <code>src/main/resources/META-INF/services/org.apache.commons.weaver.spi.Weaver</code> with <pre>example.MyWeaver</pre> will instruct ServiceLoader to load your Weaver class.

 ## Custom Weaver Modules
 As discussed, some modules are provided for common cases, and the developers